-Noncontrolling interests relate to the interests in the Company not owned by Boston Properties, Inc. and interests in property partnerships not wholly-owned by the Company.
-As of June 30, 2012, the noncontrolling interests consisted of 16,514,469 OP Units, 1,683,214 LTIP Units, 400,000 2011 OPP Units, 400,000 2012 OPP Units and 1,030,748 Series Two Preferred Units (or 1,352,688 OP Units on an as converted basis) held by parties other than Boston Properties, Inc.
+Noncontrolling interests relate to the interests in the Operating Partnership not owned by the Company and interests in property partnerships not wholly-owned by the Company.
+As of June 30, 2012, the noncontrolling interests consisted of 16,514,469 OP Units, 1,683,214 LTIP Units, 400,000 2011 OPP Units, 400,000 2012 OPP Units and 1,030,748 Series Two Preferred Units (or 1,352,688 OP Units on an as converted basis) held by parties other than the Company.

-Noncontrolling Interest-Redeemable Preferred Units
+Noncontrolling Interest-Redeemable Preferred Units of the Operating Partnership

-The Preferred Units at June 30, 2012 consisted solely of 1,030,748 Series Two Preferred Units, which bear a preferred distribution equal to the greater of (1) the distribution which would have been paid in respect of the Series Two Preferred Unit had such Series Two Preferred Unit been converted into an OP Unit (including both regular and special distributions) or (2) 6.00% per annum on a liquidation preference of \$50.00 per unit, and are convertible into OP Units at a rate of \$38.10 per Preferred Unit (1.312336 OP Units for each Preferred Unit).
-The holders of Series Two Preferred Units have the right to require the Company to redeem their units for cash at the redemption price of \$50.00 per unit on May 14, 2013 and May 12, 2014.
+The Preferred Units at June 30, 2012 consisted solely of 1,030,748 Series Two Preferred Units, which bear a preferred distribution equal to the greater of (1) the distribution which would have been paid in respect of the Series Two Preferred Unit had such Series Two Preferred Unit thad such Series Two Preferred Unit (1.312336 OP Units for each Preferred Unit).
+The holders of Series Two Preferred Units have the right to require the Operating Partnership to redeem their units for cash at the redemption price of \$50.00 per unit on May 14, 2013 and May 12, 2014.
 The maximum number of units that may be required to be redeemed from all holders on each of these dates is 1,007,662, which is one-sixth of the number of Series Two Preferred Units that were originally issued.
-The holders also had the right to have their Series Two Preferred Units redeemed for cash on May 12, 2009, May 12, 2010, May 12, 2011 and May 14, 2012, although no holder exercised such right.
-The Company also has the right, subject to certain conditions, to redeem Series Two Preferred Units for cash or to convert into OP Units any Series Two Preferred Units that are not redeemed when they are eligible for redemption.
+The holders and the right to have their Series Two Preferred Units that were originally subject to certain conditions, to redeem Series Two Preferred Units for cash or to convert into OP Units and Series Two Preferred Units that are not redeemed when they are eligible for redeemption.

-On February 5, 2012, 82,296 Series Two Preferred Units of the Company were converted by the holders into 108,000 OP Units.
+On February 5, 2012, 82,296 Series Two Preferred Units of the Operating Partnership were converted by the holders into 108,000 OP Units.
 In addition, the Company paid the accrued preferred distributions due to the holders of Preferred Units that were converted.

-On February 15, 2012, the Company paid a distribution on its outstanding Series Two Preferred Units of \$0.75616 per unit.
-On May 15, 2012, the Company paid a distribution on its outstanding Series Two Preferred Units of \$0.73151 per unit.
+On February 15, 2012, the Operating Partnership paid a distribution on its outstanding Series Two Preferred Units of \$0.75616 per unit.
+On May 15, 2012, the Operating Partnership paid a distribution on its outstanding Series Two Preferred Units of \$0.73616 per unit.